 the physician to indicate specific things that your student should not do.

-You can download a sample medical clearance form here.
-You will need to alter it to describe your own situation and your own classes.
 I hope that all this information helps you relax — and lowers your blood pressure — about teaching inversions to students with CP’s.
 It sure did for me.